peterhinch/micropython-epaper/README.md

 ```

 ``setpixel()`` Set or clear a pixel.
 Arguments ``x, y, black``.
 Checks for and ignores pixels not
 within the display boundary.
 ``setpixelfast()`` Set or clear a pixel.
 Arguments ``x, y, black``.
 Caller must check bounds.
 Uses
 the viper emitter for maximum speed.

 The following methods are intended to support micropower operation using external power control hardware.
-They should not be used in normal opertion as in this cse the flash device is mounted automatically.
+They should not be used in normal opertion as in this case the flash device is mounted automatically.

 ``mountflash()`` Power up the panel and mount the flash device.
 ``umountflash()`` Unmount the flash memory and power down the panel.

 ### Properties